IHE/ITI.MHDS/input/pagecontent/volume-1.md

 The [IUA](https://profiles.ihe.net/ITI/IUA/index.html) Authorization Server SHALL

-- support Permit and Deny policies and may support other policies.
+- support Permit and Deny policies and may support other policies
-- support through some functionality the patient consent state to be changed: Authorize action to move from Deny to Permit state, and Revoke action to move from Permit to Deny state.
+- support through some functionality the patient consent state to be changed: Authorize action to move from Deny to Permit state, and Revoke action to move from Permit to Deny state
-- support consent state for PurposeOfUse of Treatment (HL7 PurposeOfUse code of “TREAT”) and may support consent states for other PurposeOfUse values within the scope of the MHDS community.
+- support consent state for PurposeOfUse of Treatment (HL7 PurposeOfUse code of “TREAT”) and may support consent states for other PurposeOfUse values within the scope of the MHDS community
-- will deny access to any PurposeOfUse not authorized.
+- will deny access to any PurposeOfUse not authorized
-- support expiring a consent that results in a Permit state automatically transitioning to Deny at expiration.
+- support expiring a consent that results in a Permit state automatically transitioning to Deny at expiration

 The [IUA](https://profiles.ihe.net/ITI/IUA/index.html) Resource Server enforcement point grouped with the MHDS Document Registry SHALL enforce the security authorization decision.
 This